sbt/sbt-assembly/README.md

 exit /B %errorlevel%
 ```

-You can also choose to prepend just the shell script to the fat jar as follows:
+You can also choose to prepend just the shell script to the über jar as follows:

 ```scala
 import sbtassembly.AssemblyPlugin.defaultShellScript